SENIOR PORTRAITS · COMPLETE GUIDE

 South Shore Photography, based in Rockland, MA, photographs senior portraits for families across every South Shore community — Hingham, Norwell, Scituate, Duxbury, Marshfield, Cohasset, Hanover, Weymouth, Plymouth, Rockland, Kingston, Braintree, Pembroke, Hull, Milton, Quincy, Abington, Whitman, and Holbrook.
 Photographer Chris McCarthy has built his reputation on outdoor, lifestyle-focused senior sessions that capture who your senior actually is — not a stiff studio pose, but the real person standing on a beach they love, in a field they grew up running through, with light that makes the whole image feel alive.
 This is the complete guide to planning a South Shore senior portrait session from start to finish.

 Senior portraits are one of those milestones that only come once — the last time you get to document exactly who your child is before they step into the next chapter.
 The South Shore of Massachusetts gives us an extraordinary natural canvas to work with: rocky coastlines, lighthouse bluffs, ancient carriage roads, tidal marshes, and conservation fields that feel worlds away from anywhere else in New England.
 This guide covers everything your family needs to know, from figuring out the right time to book through choosing locations, selecting outfits, understanding what happens on session day, and knowing what to expect when your gallery lands in your inbox.
+(If you’re a parent of a junior and the whole concept is still new to you, here’s a plain-English definition for parents who’ve never booked one before.
+If you’re curious about the craft side of how these images get made, the South Shore photography basics pillar covers exposure, light, composition, and focal length — the fundamentals behind every great senior portrait.)

 The single most important decision you'll make about senior portraits isn't location or outfit — it's timing.
 And timing means two things: when in the school year to shoot, and when to actually pick up the phone and book.